WalterNadalin/ParallelKDTree/code/README.md

 ```bash
 .\kdtree.x <h> <command>
 ```

-`command` allows to decide which information to print:

-- `print`: prints the *k*-d tree data structure on terminal;
-- `time`: prints the construction and execution time ;
-- `info`: prints the times and other information about the threads;
-- `all`: prints all the above.

 To run the parallel version with a number of `h` 2-dimensional points, `m` processes and `n` threads use the command: